11/7/2024

 Operator

-Thank you, Ms. Chantel.
-If you would like to ask a question, please press star one on your touchtone phone now.
-If you change your mind, please press star two.
-When preparing to ask you a question, please ensure your devices are muted locally.
-We have our first question from Daniel Harriman with Cedulci & Company.
-Your line is open, please go ahead.
+Thank you, Ms. Chantal.
+If you would like to ask a question, please press star 1 on your touchtone phone now.
+If you change your mind, please press star 2.
+When preparing to ask you a question, please ensure your devices are moved locally.
+We have our first question from Daniel Harriman with Sudolty and Company.
+Your line is open.
+Please go ahead.

 speaker